adamglasser/fingerprint-odi-poc/README.md

 - `browserData`: Raw data from the `collect()` method
 - `processingPhase`: Current stage in the identification flow (initial → collecting → processing → sending → stored → identifying → complete)
-- `latency`: Browser-side signal collection time
+- `collectLatency`: Browser-side signal collection time (time it takes to collect browser signals)
 - `storageLatency`: Time to store data on our backend
 - `identificationLatency`: Time to complete the Fingerprint identification
 - `backendLatency`: Total backend processing time (storage + identification)